0xJiibril/0xJiibril/Readme.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;Like to explore new technologies and develop backend systems.\
-🎓 &nbsp;Currently studying Computer Science, learning Data Structures and developing web apps.\
+🎓 &nbsp;Currently studying Computer Science, Data Structures and developing web apps.\
 🌱 &nbsp;I'm on track for learning about Systems Design.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email!\
 🧸 pronouns : he/him\